 Temporary Guest Protocols

-During a stay at the cottage, guests should take appropriate steps to protect themselves and the local community with social distancing and the use of face coverings as required.
+During a stay at the cottage, guests should take appropriate steps to protect themselves and the local community from Covid19.

 Before leaving the cottage guests will be expected to: